Lessons That Will Teach You All About Stress

 Limiting highly processed meals and beverages and increasing your consumption of whole foods such as vegetables, fruits, legumes, seafood, nuts, and seeds will help guarantee that your body is properly fed.
 As a result, your stress resilience may improve.

 2. Spend Time With Family and Friends

 Friends and relatives can provide social support to help you get through challenging situations and manage stress.

 A research of 163 Latinx college students found that lower levels of support from friends, family, and romantic partners were connected with loneliness, depressive symptoms, and perceived stress.

-It is critical to have a social support system for your overall mental health.
+Having a social support system for your overall mental health is critical.
 Social support groups might be beneficial if you feel lonely and don't have friends or family to turn to.
 Consider joining a club or sports team or volunteering for a worthy cause.

-Smartphones, computers, and tablets have become an inevitable part of many people's daily lives.
+Smartphones, computers, and tablets have become inevitable in many people's daily lives.